Telephone charges are indirect expenses for a business.

 Runners Insight

-It’s pretty common to record the Liability account with the vendor’s name, like the ABC Telephone payable GL account.
+It’s common to record the Liability account with the vendor’s name, like the ABC Telephone payable GL account.

 The subsequent Entry for payment will be